-The New Unified Interface for Dynamics 365 for Customer Engagement (CRM) is a must-have for current CRM users that struggle to find data in the system, are frustrated by the layout, or feel like tasks take too long to complete.
-Once you transition to the new Unified Interface, your users will be asking why you didn’t make the switch sooner.
+The new Unified Interface for Dynamics 365 for Customer Engagement (CRM) is a must-have for current CRM users that struggle to find data in the system, are frustrated by the layout, or feel like tasks take too long to complete.
+Once you transition to the new Dynamics 365 Unified Interface, your users will be asking why you didn’t make the switch sooner.

 Just like with any upgrade or update to your software systems, there are steps to put into place to ensure a successful update and transition for your users.
 By following the steps below, you will put your company in a better position for project success.

 Assemble members to complete your UI update team to include users from each department (sales, marketing, service, etc), IT professionals, and leadership.
 By having input from all stakeholders, your likelihood of success and user adoption increases dramatically.

 Roles, positions, and users transform over time.
 Take this opportunity to review your overall security levels and access for different roles.
 Within the Unified Interface, you have the ability to set security restrictions and set specific views for different roles.
 By assessing your current situation, you’re better able to set your users and system up for success.

 - Are you happy with your current security model?